Uniform Crime Reporting Program Resource Guide

 - The UCR staff continue to update agency records when additions or corrections are received by the UCR Program.
 The FBI statistics presented in "Crime in the United States" are based on the data that the FBI has received prior to their established publication deadlines.
 The data used by ICPSR to prepare the UCR County-Level data may contain additions or corrections to the data submitted to the FBI after their publication deadline for producing "Crime in the United States."

 - The new imputation algorithm that ICPSR implemented in 1994 approximates the estimation procedures that the FBI uses to adjust for incomplete or unreported data from individual law enforcement jurisdictions.
 Either limited or no crime or arrest data were available for some states in some years because these states are in the process of converting to the National Incident-Based Reporting System (NIBRS).
 For some tables in "Crime in the United States," the FBI provided estimated crime counts and arrest totals for each of these states.
-The ICPSR algorithm estimates data for agencies reporting less than three months of data by calculating rates from agencies reporting 12 months of data located in the agency's geographic stratum within that state.
+ICPSR algorithm estimates data for agencies reporting less than three months of data by calculating rates from agencies reporting 12 months of data located in the agency's geographic stratum within that state.
 Since data for these states were very limited or not present in the original data, estimates for the entire state could not be produced by ICPSR.

 - Some tables in "Crime in the United States" were prepared using data only from agencies submitting complete reports for the 12 months for the year prior to the publication deadline.
 For ICPSR data collections, all law enforcement agency records present in the original FBI data were used in the aggregation to the county level.
 County records with a coverage indicator value of 100 contain only 12-month reporting agencies (see PDF codebooks for possible exceptions.)
 Agencies reporting 12 months of data within a county with a coverage indicator value less than 100 cannot be separately identified in this dataset aggregated at the county level.

-See a list of County-Level UCR data available from NACJD.
+Search for County-Level UCR data available from NACJD.

 Online Analysis of UCR Data